 - It uses renewable resources.

-- It contains softeners, so isn’t suitable for cloth diapers.
+- It contains softeners, so it isn’t suitable for cloth diapers.

 - It contains a fragrance, which some parents don’t like.